WestchesterENT Logo

 Is snoring always a sign of sleep apnea?

-How does sleep apnea contribute to sleep disorders?
+How does obstructive sleep apnea contribute to sleep disorders?

-Sleep apnea is a common sleep disorder.
-Others include insomnia, restless legs syndrome, narcolepsy, and more.
-People with untreated sleep apnea often deal with:
+Obstructive sleep apnea is a common sleep disorder.
+Others include central sleep apnea, insomnia, restless legs syndrome, narcolepsy, and more.
+People with untreated obstructive sleep apnea often deal with:

 • Constant tiredness and difficulty concentrating